 Is it Safe To Peel Off Flaking Skin from A Tortoise?

-You should never peel any flaky skin from a tortoise’s body.
-Even if you want to assist, pulling at this skin before it’s ready can lead to wounds or bleeding.
+Avoid peeling flaky skin from a tortoise’s body.
+Even if you want to assist, pulling at the skin before it’s ready can lead to sore skin, bleeding, and bacterial infection.

-The skin may not be dead and unready to detach from the tortoise.
-Like pulling off a scab too soon, you can rip the fresh skin from underneath.
+The skin may not be dead, so it’s not ready to detach from the tortoise.
+You can harm the new skin underneath, just like pulling off a scab too soon.

 Tortoises shed the outer layer of keratin that protects the shell.
-A more accurate question would be, “do tortoises shed scutes?” and the answer is yes.
+A more accurate question would be, “do tortoises shed scutes?” which is yes.

-Much like shedding skin, tortoises need to rejuvenate their scutes with a fresh, healthy layer.
+Much like shedding skin, tortoises must rejuvenate their scutes with a new, healthy layer.
 Otherwise, the scutes would constantly show wear and tear.

 The tortoise would also have difficulty growing to its full size with a healthy shell if the old scutes remained firmly, unchangingly in place.